richardvenneman/appsignal-docs/source/metrics/host-metrics/containers.html.md

 ###=cpu-metrics About CPU metrics

+In short:

-- AppSignal reports the same metrics as the [`docker stats`](https://docs.docker.com/engine/reference/commandline/stats/) command.
+- AppSignal reports the same metrics as the [`docker stats`](https://docs.docker.com/engine/reference/commandline/stats/) command, but reported as an average on a minutely basis.
-- It has totals of more than 100%.
-100% being the total of 1 (virtual) CPU.
-Multiple CPUs can result in CPU usage of more than 100%.
-This is different from the [normal host metrics](/metrics/host.html) where 100% is the maximum.
+- The reported CPU usage can go above 100%.
+100% is equal to 1 full virtual CPU core.
+- [Container limits](#container-limits) are recommended to properly balance the available CPU resources between containers.
+- When multiple containers on the same host system share CPU resources, even with [container limits](#container-limits), containers that use more CPU can negatively impact the reported CPU usage for other containers.

+The container CPU metrics work a little differently than [normal CPU metrics](/metrics/host.html).
+They are affected by [container limits](#container-limits) and how many other containers are active on the system.
+This is because they share the container system's resources.

+Unlike normal host metrics the CPU usage can go above 100%.
+This is because a container can have more than 1 virtual CPU core available to it.
+Every full core amounts to 100%.
+If a container has three cores for example, the maximum is 300%.

-- Other containers on the system impact the total CPU usage available to the container.
+Other containers on the system can impact the total CPU time available to the container.
 [Limits](#container-limits) will help maintain a better balance of CPU usage between containers so the averages fluctuate less depending on busy neighbors.
+If all containers share all the host system's CPU resources, the usage on one host can negatively impact the available virtual CPU cores on another.

+For example:

+We have a Docker system on our host machine that has 3 virtual CPU cores available.
+We then start containers A, B and C without any specific CPU limits.

+- In the scenario of container A maxing out its available CPU cores, and the other containers B and C idling at 0%, it will be reported as 300% CPU usage for container A. Which is the total CPU time available on the host's container system.
+- When the three containers are all maxing out their available CPU cores it will be reported as 100% CPU usage for every container, as the resources are shared amongst them evenly.

 [heroku support]: /metrics/host-metrics/heroku.html